 Also, like the phone app, you can compare your runs with your friends instantly right from your watch, and even compete with other runners via specific hashtags.

-For an NRC lover, the only major shortcoming of the Apple Watch is the short battery life.
+For an NRC lover, the only major shortcoming of the Apple Watch is its short battery life.
 The watch in other aspects is absolutely remarkable.

 The Fossil Group has remained the staunch supporter of WearOS as all of its watches run on the Google-made OS.
 Gen 5 comes with Nike+ Run Club preloaded on the watch, plus you have access to thousands of third-party apps.